12 Best Microsoft Access Alternatives: Tested & Reviewed

 Features

-• Spreadsheet-like interface: Easy to use and intuitive interface.
+• Spreadsheet-like interface: Easy-to-use and intuitive interface.

 • Collaboration: Real-time collaboration features enable teams to work together.